syncfusion-content/javascript-docs/js/PivotChart/Multiple-Axis.md

 ![](Multiple_Axis_images/rowIndex_one.png)

-## Customizing Axes at column Index of zero
+## Customizing axes at column index of zero

 {% highlight javascript %}